BrentVervaet/dsai-labs-bv/notes/H5-notes.md

 # Paired t-test with ttest_rel() -> vergeet niet alternative='less' of 'greater' of 'two-sided'
 stats.ttest_rel(before, after, alternative='less')

+from scipy import stats

+result = stats.ttest_rel(cans.AO, cans.AN, alternative='less')

+print(f"T-statistic = {result.statistic}, p-value = {result.pvalue}")

+if result.pvalue < 0.05:
+    print("Since p < 0.05, we reject the null hypothesis: x scores are significantly lower than y.")
+else:
+    print("Since p ≥ 0.05, we do not reject the null hypothesis: no significant difference between x and y.")

 ```

 ## Cohen's d